 You will want to include a Home Page, which is generally the most important page of your entire website.
 It needs to be well laid out, uncluttered, fast loading, and visually appealing.
-It can also contains some details on you and your services and lists all the other pages of your website so visitors can dig deeper for more details.
+It can also contain some details on you and your services and lists all the other pages of your website so visitors can dig deeper for more details.

-An About Us page gives more details on you and your business, possibly a little more in depth background than would be on your Home page.
-This is where you can tell your story or history of the business as well, so that you can show you are a genuine business and an authority in your niche, and build trust.
+An About Us page gives more details on you and your business, possibly a little more in-depth background than would be on your Home page.
+This is where you can tell your story or history of the business as well so that you can show you are a genuine business and an authority in your niche and build trust.

 There should be a Services page that lists what your business provides as well as pricing and promotional sales.

 The Contact Us page will explain how customers will be able to reach you and in addition to phone/fax/e-mail information, a street and postal address, plus a map to help find your business would go nicely here.

 A Disclaimer page roughly covers everything else so that you are not legally liable for something resulting from the use of information found on your website.
 A lot of these pages are meant to cover you, and in doing so provide an essential form of online protection to you and your business.